Special Educational Needs and Disability

 Shenley Brook End School is committed to ensuring that all students have the opportunity to fulfil their potential.
-The Special Educational Needs (SEN) Team plays an important role in this through the identification and sharing of information in relation to special educational needs and disability and through its involvement in Quality First Teaching and Targeted and Personalised provision.
+The Special Educational Needs and Disability (SEND) Team plays an important role in this.

-The SENCo works with the Milton Keynes Specialist Teaching Team and other external agencies such as Educational Psychology, Speech and Language Therapy (SALT), Physiotherapy, Occupational Therapy and Child and Adolescent Mental Health Services (CAMHS) to ensure that provision effectively addresses the specific needs of individuals.
+The SENCo works with the Milton Keynes Inclusion and Intervention Team and other external agencies such as Educational Psychology, Speech and Language Therapy (SALT), Physiotherapy, Occupational Therapy and Child and Adolescent Mental Health Services (CAMHS).

 The school is committed to the development of students’ independence and sense of responsibility and encourages their active involvement in dialogues relating to their desired outcomes and additional support.
-Students are involved in drawing up the profile sheets that record information about their strengths and weaknesses; the factors they regard as important in terms of meeting their needs and information about the current targeted or personalised provision they receive.
-The profiles are made available to staff to enhance their knowledge of needs and support strategies.
-The involvement of parents and carers is integral to the effective planning and review of a student’s support and is fully encouraged.
+Students are encouraged to work with the SEND team in drawing up profile sheets that record information about the factors they regard as important in terms of meeting their needs in the classroom and information about any current targeted or personalised provision they receive.
+The profiles are made available to staff.
+The involvement of parents and carers in the planning and review of a student’s support is fully encouraged.

 In Milton Keynes, schools provide information for the Local Offer in the form of answers to 14 questions; for this information click here and for the school’s SEND information report please click here.

 Ethnic Minority Achievement/English as an Additional Language

 A key aim of the school is to provide equal opportunities for all students regardless of cultural, ethnic or religious background.